• Skip to primary navigation

 Fresh Lavender Tea

 Fresh lavender can be used in making tea.
-Be sure your lavender is organic and safe for culinary use.
+One way to be sure your lavender is organic and chemical-free is by growing your own.
+See here for 7 tips for growing lavender in planters!
 Also, be sure you are using the optimal variety of lavender for making tea.

 Ingredients in Lavender Tea